BSC-ES/providentia/docs/source/Interpolation.md

    These logs give information about individual interpolations and how long it took to do them.

    Found in the `logs/interpolation/interpolation_logs` folder, for each individual interpolation, new directories are created with the structure `{model}/{species}/{network}/{resolution}`.
 Inside these directories, logs for each month are stored as `{YYYYMM}_{exit_code}.out`.
 If successful, the exit code will be 0.

-If the interpolation is succesful, the resulted interpolated files are stored under the directory : `/gpfs/projects/bsc32/AC_cache/recon/exp_interp/` followed by the latest version of GHOST used by the interpolation.
+## Input data

+### Observation data

+Observation network data is read from the directories defined in `settings/data_paths.yaml`, with `ghost_root` for GHOST observations and `nonghost_root` for non-GHOST observations.

+If no network can be located under `ghost_root` or `nonghost_root`, the interpolation will fail during submission.

+### Model data

+Providentia locates model data differently depending on whether it is run locally or on BSC HPC systems.

+For local and HPC executions, model data is firstly located using the paths defined in `settings/data_paths.yaml`.
+By default, models are expected to be found under the `mod_to_interp_root` directory defined in that file.

+If no model can be located under `mod_to_interp_root`, the interpolation will fail during submission.

+### Model data (HPC-specific)

+On BSC HPC systems, some models are stored in fixed locations that cannot be easily moved.
+For this reason, in addition to `settings/data_paths.yaml`, HPC users can define model locations in `settings/interp_models.yaml`.

+When running an interpolation on HPC, Providentia searches for model data in the following order:

+1. `mod_to_interp_root` defined in `data_paths.yaml`
+2. Paths defined in `interp_models.yaml`
+3. If the model is not found, the interpolation fails during submission

 (define-models)=
-## Define models

-All the models that are runned in the interpolation need to be defined in `/settings/interp_models.yaml`.
+#### Defining models in `interp_models.yaml`

-This file contains a dictionary of default relevant models grouped by type, in where you find the list of names of the models and the list of possible paths for them.
+The `settings/interp_models.yaml` file contains a dictionary of default relevant models grouped by type, which contains the list of model names and their possible storage paths.

-If you have a new model to interpolate and it is located on one of the examples paths such as `/esarchive/exp/monarch/`, you only need to add it to its list of models.

-If the model is not located in one of the predefined paths, you will need to add the **model type**, the **model name**, and the **model storage directory** from root (excluding the model name).
-For example:
+If a model is located in one of the predefined paths (for example `/esarchive/exp/monarch/`), it only needs to be added to the corresponding model list.

+If the model is stored elsewhere, you must define:
+- The **model type**
+- The **model name**
+- The **model storage directory**, excluding the model name

 ```
 "example_model_type": {